kalmhq/docs/docs/install/eks.md

 --managed
 ```

-the creation process takes 15 ~ 30 minutes, once completes, your `kubectl` config is auto-updated to use the newly created cluster as the current cluster, to double-check this, run `kubectl config get-context`, the new cluster should be marked with a `*` in the output.
+The creation process typically takes between 15 and 30 minutes.
+Once it completes, the `kubectl` config file will automatically update to use the newly created cluster as the current cluster.
+To double-check this, run `kubectl config get-context`.
+The new cluster should be marked with a `*` in the output.

-## Terraform
+## Creating an EKS Cluster with Terraform

-First, make sure you have the following prerequisites installed:
+Alternatively, the EKS Cluster can be created using Terraform.
+To use Terraform, first:

 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-Next, clone the repository below and `cd` into the eks directory
+Next, clone the git repository below and `cd` into the eks directory (script included below for convenience):

 ```
 git clone https://github.com/kalmhq/tf-scripts
 cd tf-scripts/eks
 ```

-Create the cluster with the following commands:
+Create the cluster by running the following commands:

 ```
 terraform init